chinmaynema/chinmaynema.github.io/_posts/2018-01-20-Mekedatu-Sangama-Chunchi Falls.md

 - From this side, a rickety bus took us to Mekedatu (~4 kms away), charging Rs.
 40 for the to and fro journey
 	- You also have the option to walk along the same route, but since it was a sunny day, we preferred the bus
 - A quick walk from the deboarding point took us to the mesmerising view of Mekedatu
-	- It is amazing to see the same river Kaveri which was so wide at Sangam gush through the narrow the passage between the two cliffs at Mekedatu
+	- It is amazing to see the same river Kaveri which was so wide at Sangam gush through the narrow passage between the two cliffs at Mekedatu
 	- "Mekedatu" in Kannada means "goat's leap" (meke = goat, datu = cross), hence meaning that the passage was so narrow in the past that goats could cross over

 <p align="center">